canonical/maas/docs/installing-ubuntu.rst

 There are two ways to install Ubuntu on a node:

-1. :ref:`The default installer <default-installer>`.
+1. :ref:`The Debian installer <debian-installer>`.
 2. :ref:`The fast installer <fast-installer>`.

 .. _Juju: http://juju.ubuntu.com

-.. _default-installer:
+.. _debian-installer:

-The default installer
+The Debian Installer
 ----------------------

-The default installer installs Ubuntu on a node in exactly the same way as you would install it manually: using the `Debian Installer`_.
+The Debian Installer installs Ubuntu on a node in exactly the same way as you would install it manually: using the `Debian Installer`_.
-Installation is handled by the Debian installer.
 Answers to the questions asked by the installer are provided in a 'preseed' file.
 For more information on preseed files, see the :ref:`Additional Configuration <preseed>` page.

-As the name suggests, the default installer is enabled by default for all new nodes.
-To enable the default installer for a node that's been configured to use the fast installer, visit the node's page as an administrator and click the ``Use the default installer`` button.
+The Debian installer is not enabled by default.
+To enable it for a node that's been configured to use the fast installer, visit the node's page as an administrator and click the ``Use the Debian installer`` button.

 .. image:: media/node-page-use-default-installer.png

-To set multiple nodes to use the default installer, select the ``Mark nodes as using the default installer`` option from the bulk action menu on the ``Nodes`` page in the MAAS web UI.
+To set multiple nodes to use the Debian installer, select the ``Mark nodes as using the Debian installer`` option from the bulk action menu on the ``Nodes`` page in the MAAS web UI.

-Because it installs Ubuntu from scratch, downloading packages as required, the default installer is slower than the :ref:`fast installer
+Because it installs Ubuntu from scratch, downloading packages as required, the Debian installer is slower than the :ref:`fast installer
 <fast-installer>`.

 .. _Debian Installer: http://www.debian.org/devel/debian-installer/